majaliwatani-pro/Stock-out-Prediction/READEME.md

 - Scheduling: use Airflow/Prefect for orchestration.
 - Monitoring: log predictions, track drift (feature distributions), and business metrics.
 - Retraining policy: automated retraining on new data, with validation & gating.

-Security & privacy
-- Do not commit sensitive production data.
-- Use synthetic or redacted data for public repos and portfolio.

-License
-- MIT

-If you'd like, I can:
-- Convert the notebooks into polished visuals for your portfolio article.
-- Wire the pipeline to a real dataset (tell me which one).
-- Add Terraform/Helm manifests for cloud deployment.